 6.1 Ideal Side Dishes

-• Rice: Steamed white or brown rice is a classic accompaniment.
+- Rice: Steamed white or brown rice is classic.

-• Noodles: Consider chow mein or lo mein for a delightful addition.
+- Noodles: Chow mein or lo mein add a nice touch.

 6.2 Pairing Beverages

-• Wine: A crisp Sauvignon Blanc or a light Pinot Noir can enhance the flavors.
+- Wine: A crisp Sauvignon Blanc or light Pinot Noir works.

 7. Chinese Chicken Cabbage Stir-Fry: Health Benefits